 Q- Are there any nonsurgical options to improve my nose?

 A. There are some, but they can only do so much.
-Nonsurgical options mostly consist of injectable fillers that can slightly alter the shape of the nose by adding volume in strategic locations.
+Nonsurgical options mostly consist of dermal fillers that can slightly alter the shape of the nose by adding volume in strategic locations.
 They can help with slight asymmetry, dips, ski-slope noses, and other mild issues.
 During your consultation, Dr. Clevens can evaluate your situation and determine if a nonsurgical treatment will be helpful in your case.

 A. It depends on the case.
 In some situations, such as when doing a dramatic narrowing of the bridge, it is necessary to narrow the nasal bones themselves, which requires fracturing and resetting them.
 In other cases, like modifying the tip of the nose, it is not necessary to break the nose.
 If your nose does need to be broken during surgery, it will cause some additional bruising and may extend recovery time slightly, but you should not experience much additional discomfort.